AudioMuse-AI - Let the choice happen, the open-source way

 -

-Prediction Models (TensorFlow & Essentia): The rich MusiCNN embeddings serve as the input to several specialized
+Prediction Models (TensorFlow & Librosa): The rich MusiCNN embeddings serve as the input to several specialized models, each designed to predict specific characteristics of the music:

 - Model: